Time arrow without past hypothesis: a toy model explanation: The conventional argument

-Entropy was defined by Boltzmann\cite{boltzmannVorlesungenUberGastheorie1896} in the 1870s:
+Entropy was defined by Boltzmann in the 1870s:

-\begin{definition} The entropy $S$ of a macroscopic state is defined by :
+\begin{definition}\cite{boltzmannVorlesungenUberGastheorie1896} The entropy $S$ of a macroscopic state is defined by :

-with $k$ the Boltzmann constant and $\Omega$ is the number of microscopic configurations corresponding to the macroscopic state. \end{definition}
+with $k$ the Boltzmann constant and $\Omega$ is the number of \corrB{accessible microscopic configurations} corresponding to the macroscopic state. \end{definition}

-Intuitively, the `macroscopic state' refers to a set of values for the macroscopic properties of the system, such as its temperature, pressure, volume or density.

-Given a certain macroscopic state, a `statistical ensemble' is a way to assign a probability distribution over the set of microscopic states that correspond to the macroscopic state.
+In this definition the word `macroscopic state' refers to a set of values for the macroscopic properties of the system, such as its temperature, pressure, volume or density.
+Given a certain macroscopic state, a `statistical ensemble' is a way to assign a probability distribution to the set of microscopic states that correspond to the macroscopic state.
 It is often reasonable to assume that the probability distribution be uniform (aka a `microcanonical ensemble').
 The probability $p_i$ of a microscopic state $x_i$ is then $p_i=\frac{1}{\Omega}$.
-The connection between the Shannon entropy \cite{shannonMathematicalTheoryCommunication1948} of this probability distribution, and the Boltzmann entropy of the macrostate, is then obvious:
+The connection between the Shannon entropy \cite{shannonMathematicalTheoryCommunication1948} of this probability distribution, and the Boltzmann entropy of the macroscopic state, is then obvious:

 For a dynamical system over the state space $X$, the microscopic states are simply the configurations $x_i \in X$ of the system.
 We formalize the macroscopic states as equivalence classes on $X$.
-The entropy function associates, to each microscopic state, the entropy of its macrostate.
+The entropy function associates, to each microscopic configuration, the entropy of its macroscopic state.

 \begin{definition} Consider $X$ a set and $\equiv$ an equivalence relation on $X$.
-We define the entropy function $S_\equiv : X \to\R$ associated with $\equiv$ as:
+We define the entropy function $S: X \to\R$ associated with $\equiv$ as:

 with $[x]$ the $\equiv$-equivalence class of $x$ and $|[x]|$ is its size. \end{definition}